georgepapagapitos/habits-ui/README.md

 1. **API Connection Issues**:

-   - Make sure your `BACKEND_URL` environment variable is correctly set to the backend service
+   - Make sure your `VITE_API_URL` environment variable is correctly set to the backend service API URL
    - Check that the backend container is running and accessible from the frontend container
    - Verify the network configuration between containers

-2. **Messages Not Showing**:
+   - Check the API paths in the application code match the expected endpoints

+2. **UI Issues**:

    - Check the browser console for any JavaScript errors
-   - Ensure that the habits API is correctly responding with data
+   - Ensure that the Habits API is correctly responding with data
-   - Check if timeouts are triggering correctly by adding console logs
+   - Verify that environment variables are being properly injected at build time
+   - Use React DevTools to inspect component state and props

 3. **CORS Issues**: